“

 Actions taken

 We were asked to repair the damage.
-We applied our 4-step framework as follows:
+We applied the WayFinders Method as follows:

 Acknowledge: Conducted confidential 1:1 interviews with all team members across both teams to surface the full extent of damage.
 Created safe space for people to name what had been broken without fear of reprisal.
 Leadership acknowledged specific failures in communication, decision-making, and role clarity that had created the breakdown.